nikhilshinde0909/LncRAnalyzer/README.md

 # Implementation
-1. To execute the steps in pipeline, download latest release of lncPipe to your local system with following commamnd
+1. To execute the steps in pipeline, download latest release of LncRAnalyzer to your local system with following commamnd
 ```
 git clone https://github.com/nikhilshinde0909/LncRAnalyzer.git
 ```